 What is the cost of therapy?

 Couples Therapy $160

 Our first meeting is a consultation, in which we will talk about your needs.
 I will ask some questions as we go along, you do not need to prepare for this appointment.
 You will have an opportunity to see what it is like for you to talk with me, and I will get a sense of what you need and how your needs can best be met.
 At the end, I will make a recommendation about what I think would be most helpful to you.
 If I don’t think that it is best for you to work with me in therapy, I will suggest alternative ways that you can get help.
 In some cases, it may be necessary to have more than one consultation session.

 Once we have agreed to begin working together in therapy, it will be important to meet at least once a week.
 This may be at the same time each week, or if that is not possible, the appointment times may vary.
 Meeting less frequently would make it difficult to have as much effect on troubling symptoms or to begin to change negative patterns as is needed.
 In some cases, after progress has been made, it may be recommended to reduce the frequency of appointments to bi-weekly.

 If you are unable to keep your session appointment, please call or email the therapist within 24 hours of your appointment to cancel.
 Of course emergencies arise and there are extenuating circumstances that may prevent you from being able to cancel within 24 hours.
 Kindly let the therapist know what the problem is as soon as possible!
 If you do not cancel your appointment and do not show, you will be charged the $75 no show fee.

 What forms of payment/medical insurance do you accept?

 We currently accept Aetna, BlueCross BlueShield, Cigna, and United Healthcare.
-All major credit card accepted via Ivy Pay, Square, or Headway depending on your insurance plan.
+All major credit card accepted via Ivy Pay, Alma, or Headway depending on your insurance plan.